estyxx/madedotcom.github.io/posts/2022-10-24-using-atlassian-assets-with-okta-workflows-for-asset-management.md

 <br></br> At made.com we use Atlassian Assets for asset management.
 This wasn't always
 the case.
 We used to use Google Sheets as a source of truth for all of our asset management.
 This did not work.
-We had many problems with it and overtime we tried different solutions.
-Eventually our security team found Atlassian Insight and started using it for their assets.
+We had many problems with it, and over time we tried different solutions.
+Eventually, our security team found Atlassian Insight and started using it for their assets.
 Their experience turned out so great that we decided to trial Atlassian Insight for our IT asset management.
-It brought us great benefit such as splitting the assets down into different objects, an object for hardware and an object for the owners 'People'.
-This helps to solve a problem such as tracking down what devices someone owns and having an easy history overview.
+It brought us great benefit, such as splitting the assets down into different objects, an object for hardware and an object for the owners 'People'.
+This helps to solve a problem, such as tracking down what devices someone owns and having an easy history overview.

-<br></br> In this blog I'll showcase how we use Okta workflows to generate a 'People'
+<br></br> In this blog I'll showcase how we use Okta Workflows to generate a 'People'
 asset.
-In Atlassian Assets you can link objects with other objects, so in our case we can link a People object with an object defined for a laptop, the possibilites are endless.
+In Atlassian Assets you can link objects with other objects, so in our case we can link a People object with an object defined for a laptop.
+The possibilities are endless.
 At MADE we also consider contracts and risk owners as assets as well.

 For example here is the graph of my 'People Object':

 > ![image](/images/2022/Atlassian-Assets/Tree-graph.png)

-Here you can see my 'People' object linked to 2 Work Laptops, my access card, and my organisation.
+Here you can see my 'People' object linked to 2 work laptops, my access card, and my organisation.
 You can also see my status.
-The possibilites here are endless.
+The possibilities here are endless.

-By the end of this guide you'll have Okta Workflows setup to create 'People' objects for new Okta users.
+By the end of this guide, you'll have Okta Workflows setup to create 'People' objects for new Okta users.
 Update 'People' objects when an Okta profile (eg name change) is updated as well as disabling Okta users results in the 'People' object being marked as inactive.